-The Competitive Bidding Program was mandated by Congress through the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) and requires that the program pay for home oxygen therapy with a single monthly payment amount that includes the oxygen equipment and all necessary supplies.
-The law does not permit separate payment for any additional items, such as nasal prongs, masks, tubing, humidifiers, or transtracheal catheters used in delivering oxygen to a patient since the monthly durable medical equipment benefit already includes an allowance for these items.
-During the first three years of the five-year global fee cycle, all participating suppliers (i.e., home oxygen companies) are obligated without additional reimbursement to provide two transtracheal catheters and a TTO hose every 90 days as prescribed by the physician.
-Thereafter, home care suppliers may bill Medicare for catheters and related supplies using the HCPCS codes listed with the SCOOP Rx Template (see link above).
-The current HCPCS code for "transtracheal oxygen catheter, each" is A4608.
+The Competitive Bidding Program was mandated by Congress through the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) which requires a single monthly payment to cover the oxygen equipment and all necessary supplies.
+Separate payment for any additional items, such as nasal prongs, masks, tubing, humidifiers, or transtracheal catheters used in delivering oxygen is not permitted since the monthly durable medical equipment benefit already covers these items (» CMS 908804 Citations).
+During the first three years of the five-year global fee cycle, a participating home oxygen supplier is obligated without additional reimbursement to provide two transtracheal catheters and a transtracheal hose every 90 days as prescribed by the physician.
+Thereafter, the supplier must continue to provide these supplies, but they may bill Medicare for catheters and related items using the HCPCS codes listed with the SCOOP Rx Template (see link above).
+The current HCPCS code for "transtracheal oxygen catheter, each" is A4608, and the 2019 floor and ceiling amounts are available here (» DME Fee Schedule).

 The following ICD-10-CM transtracheal procedure codes relate to physician reimbursement: